 I chose an assortment of French roses; whose colors gradient from crimson and hot fuchsia, to cream with a stroke of faded pink.
 I could not help but observe him as he embarked on this creative excursion.
 The florist started to lovingly assemble the roses together to form the most stunning arrangement.

 We chattered away in French.
 I discovered that Mohammed Cherif holds a BBA, a MBA, and a Ph.D. in Business Management and Marketing.
+If you’re interested in marketing tools that can boost and manage your business, consider reading the best bitrix24 alternatives online.
 He was also a member of the faculty of one of the universities in France.
 But… he felt that something was still amiss.

 ‘I ended up as a florist because expression through art has always been my passion’, he revealed.
 ‘I decided to pluck up my courage and do what I love the most: manifesting God’s magnificence through beauty.
 What I do now, with verve and vigor, I do so because I have a passion for this.
 I am ever so happy for discovering it.
 My heart finally has passion living in it’.
 (Imagine that being said with a sensual French accent too.
 Sighs.)